 It was during the mid-1890’s that the company relocated from Utrecht to Amsterdam, and during this period they formed a partnership with the Dutch artist Ferdinand Hart Nibbrig, who together came up with what is now considered the first advertising campaign for bicycles! – The ‘Simplex, Snel, Sterk’ logo (Simplex, Fast, Strong) is still a striking image with clever use of colours.
 The 2 images in this blog by Nibbrig date from 1895 and 1897.

-By 1955, Simplex had sold their one millionth bicycle.. they then expanded the brand by eventually relocating to a different factory (Apeldoorn), but ten years on this move resulted in their collapse, before being taken over by the Dutch bicycle company Royal Dutch Gazelle.
+For Simplex, by 1955 they had sold their one millionth bicycle.. they then expanded the brand by eventually relocating to a different factory (Apeldoorn), but ten years on this move resulted in their collapse, before being taken over by the Dutch bicycle company Royal Dutch Gazelle.

 ** From the 1970’s onwards, Simplex in Germany is not to be confused with the Simplex Manufacturing Company (formed over in New Orleans, USA in 1935) who had made Servi-Cycles and motorbikes during the WWII period, and who had ceased trading in 1975.